 The reaction was so bad, the Duke of Gordon gave him two pistols to protect himself.
 These are now on show in the Glenlivet visitor centre.
 This is an exciting time in the history of whisky.

 However, within a decade almost all illegal stills had ceased to exist and the 1820s and 30s saw a great investment in the Whisky industry.
 This continued with the invention of the Coffey Still, a continuous still designed by Aeneas Coffey to produce grain Whisky.

 This in turn lead to the creation of the first ever blends.
 This was when Andrew Usher first started combining grain and malt Whisky in the 1860s.
 Blends had a more mellow flavour, allowing Whisky to be enjoyed by many more people.

 One of Whisky’s biggest rivals at this time was Wine from France, but this took a turn in the 1880s, when a phylloxera plague attacked the French vineyards.

 It didn’t take long for the wine and brandy to become scarce, meaning people had to turn to other beverages.
 Whisky was the obvious choice, and from this, the industry saw a boom in popularity.

 For decades after the industry continued to grow, with some of the big brands of today being founded.
 Then in 1898 it all came crashing down.
 This is one of the most devastating moments in the history of whisky.

 This was due to the Pattison brothers.
 Enterprising businessmen, they saw the value of Scotch and started a blending company in 1887.

 The company boomed and increased rapidly.
-It was well known that the Pattison’s themselves, Robert and Walter, lived lavish lives and the luxury was extended into their business practices.
+It was well known that the Pattison’s themselves, Robert and Walter, lived lavish lives.
+That luxury was extended into their business practices.